 Innocent people who want to do the right thing with these puppies perpetuate the cycle.
 The only winners are the greedy puppy farm owners.

-However, we encourage you to read more on are puppy mills illegal to understand the dilemma.
+However, we encourage you to read more about are puppy mills illegal to understand the dilemma.
 We also want to make a difference by educating and advocating for these unheard voices.

 How To Spot a Puppy Mill